Judith-dj/portfolio-simple-website/README.md

 # portfolio-simple-website
-Here is my first website using HTML and CSS
+This is a simple portfolio website created using HTML and basic CSS.
+It includes a Home page to introduce myself and showcase my work, and a Contact page for visitors to get in touch.

+Technologies Used 🖥️
+-HTML
+-CSS

+Thank you for visiting my portfolio website!